 - Top Reasons Proposals are NOT Selected

 The proposal abstract should do the following in 100-150 words:

-Briefly describe the general content and driving question of your presentation with sufficient background information for the committee.
+- Briefly describe the general content, driving question and results of your research.

 The Methodology & Special Resources Section

-For this section prepare a 40-50 word description in the first person which does the following:
+For this section give 40-50 word description in the first person which does the following:

-Explains with specifics exactly what you did in your project.
-How did you go about answering your question?
+- Explains exactly what you did in your project.
+How specifically did you go about answering your question?

-Details any special resources or internships or programs you had access to in conducting your research.
+- Details any special resources, internships, programs or equipment you had access to in conducting your research.